Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Barbarian.md

 #### Slayer

-During your turn, when you attack a staggered enemy you were not engaged with at the start of your turn, deal +`dice: 1d6` damage per level to that creature if you hit.
+During your turn, when you attack a [[Compendium/13A/Combat-Rules/Damage-and-Healing/Staggered|staggered]] enemy you were not engaged with at the start of your turn, deal +`dice: 1d6` damage per level to that creature if you hit.

 **Adventurer Feat**
 You gain a +2 bonus to Slayer attacks.